surajudeenadegoke/surajudeenadegoke/README.md

 💼  Worked as a Frontend Engineer at [Zuri Health](https://zuri.health/) and contributed to Zuri Health Web, and Admin Dashboard.

 💼  Worked as a Software Engineer at [Decagon, EdoTech-Park](https://decagon.institute/) and contributed to various projects.

+💼  Worked as a Junior Software Developer at (https://Kurama.com/)

-💼  Worked as a Distribution Substation Operator at (https://beninelectric.com/)
+💼  Worked as a Dispatch Officerr at (https://beninelectric.com/)

 - What do you need my [CV](https://docs.google.com/document/d/15DkOC5kN6g39i6BXJfYCH3om6NXGNrOslyjyp9oDoW4/edit?tab=t.0) for ?